alefore/edge/README.md

 Edge is a modal terminal-based text editor for GNU/Linux.
 This document describes the use of Edge.

-The following are a few characteristics of Edge:
+A few characteristics of Edge:

 * Always responsive.
   Edge should always respond to user commands,